Cripple Creek Colorado

 Crystal Saloon, Tombstone, AZ (While Sheriff Virgil Earp had to quit his job due to injuries he received in an ambush, as a spirit he has become a spectral enforcer in The Crystal Saloon, interacting with any visitors who are rude or drunk).

-Colorado Grande Casino, Hotel and Maggie’s Restaurant, CO (The spirit of Maggie always has had a positive mood and demeanor, and makes sure that she has a good time in her afterlife by doing what she has always enjoyed doing, in a building she loved.
+Colorado Grande Casino, Hotel and Maggie’s Restaurant, CO (The spirit of Maggie has always had a positive mood and demeanor, and makes sure that she has a good time in her afterlife by doing what she has always enjoyed doing, in a building she loved.
 New toys to play with must be a joy!).

 Intelligent Spirits can enjoy modern conveniences, and are often fascinated by anything run by electricity, and can’t help but play with these items.